salilab/imp/doc/introduction.md

 ### Runtime checks ### {#introduction_checks}

 IMP implements lots of runtime checks to make sure both that it is used properly and that it is working correctly.
-These can be turned on and off globally using IMP::base::set_checks_level() or for individual objects.
+These can be turned on and off globally using IMP::base::set_check_level() or for individual objects.

 ## Conventions ## {#introduction_conventions}